sg-developer-portal/doc-portal-publisher-guide/docsify.md

 ## Default configuration

-Documentation portal uses a set of default Docsify settings and styles to render your documentation.
+Developer documentation portal uses a set of default Docsify settings and styles to render your documentation.
 It does not read from your repository's `index.html` file.
 Some of these settings are configurable [from the portal](#manual-configuration).